argilla-io/argilla/README.md

 )
 ```

-If you go to your Rubrix app at http://localhost:6900/, you should see your first dataset.
+If you go to your Rubrix web app at http://localhost:6900/, you should see your first dataset.
 **The default username and password are ``rubrix`` and ``1234``**.
 You can also check the REST API docs at http://localhost:6900/api/docs.